Minecraft: A Force to be Reckoned With

-Since the depth of this game is genuinely unrivaled, my advice would be to go through all of the tutorials and documentation explaining the fundamentals—from the economy, taxes, architecture to laws, and even housing.
+Since the depth of this game is genuinely unrivaled, my advice would be to go through all of the tutorials and documentation explaining the fundamentals—from the economy, taxes, and architecture to laws and even housing.

 Starbound plays like a 2D No Man’s Sky, dumping you on an alien planet with limited resources.
 Go out and explore to collect resources and use them to ensure your survival.

 So far, it’s a fairly common concept, but where its 3-dimensional precursor excels, Starbound also excels equally as much.
 Space exploration is well-developed, with a procedurally generated universe that expands the more you branch out.
 Like No Man’s Sky, every planet and galaxy in Starbound has its characteristics and unique elements that segregate it from the rest.

 The game offers a side story with quests to keep you engaged and give you a goal to work towards.
 Unlike Minecraft’s narrative-free ‘story’, Starbound’s quests and adventures do give the player contextual purpose for their actions and deep lore to discover.
 Alongside that, you’ll encounter other creatures on space stations and planets and interact or trade with them.

 The game allows for the same level of creativity as Minecraft, as it offers intricate crafting mechanics that permit the player to fully test their creativity and genius.